-We submitted and are awaiting feedback on a Pre-RFD submission to FDA made in February 2019.
-Under the Pre-RFD, the FDA will provide a preliminary, nonbinding assessment of the regulatory identity or classification of our ApoTainer selection kits and an assessment of which Center will regulate the product.
-Subject to the FDA's response to our Pre-RFD, we plan to bring our ApoTainer selection kits to market for HSCT as a medical device subject to the primary jurisdiction of the CBER.
+We submitted a Pre-RFD submission to FDA in February 2019.
+Under the Pre-RFD, the FDA has provided a preliminary, nonbinding assessment validating that CBER is the right center to regulate the product.
+CBER is entitled to decide whether the product will be classified as a device or a biologic.
 In addition, we believe that due to its novelty and being first in class, this product could be classified as de novo, which could allow for less clinical data before marketing approval.